pioco/pioco.github.io/README.md

 PS.
 Löytyy myös #pioco @ IRCnet

+### After work

+Ensimmäinen Pioco ry:n after work järjestetään tiistaina 11. joulukuuta kello 17-20 Cafe Roosterin yläkerrassa, tervetuloa!
+Seuraava pyritään järjestämään sitten tammi-helmikuun taitteessa ensi vuonna.

 ### In English

-This is a work-in-progress project to create an alumni organization for the alumni of the department of information processing science @ University of Oulu.
-Email info@pioco.fi if you want to know more (we'll try to get English material online at a later date, after the paperwork is done and we actually have time for a proper website).
+Pioco ry is an organization for the alumni of the department of information processing science @ University of Oulu.
+Email info@pioco.fi if you want to know more (we'll try to get English material online at a later date, at the moment we're still WIP with even the Finnish materials :-)

 ### Yleistä suunnitelmaa